 Prescription drugs, like Adderall, OxyContin, and Xanax, are also prone to abuse.
 While prescription drugs have valid medical applications, many carry the risk of addiction.
 Opiate painkillers, for instance, are among the most commonly abused prescription medications.
-If you become addicted to prescription medications, a prescription drug detox center or inpatient detox center is the best way to begin the recovery process.
+If you become addicted to prescription medications, a prescription drug and alcohol detox center is the best way to begin the recovery process.

 When you struggle with a substance abuse disorder or addiction, you can feel trapped and isolated.
 Substance abuse disorders are chronic, progressive diseases that can change your brain chemistry, damage your physical and mental health and impair your judgment.
 Addiction doesn’t discriminate: anyone, regardless of age, race or background, can develop a substance abuse disorder.
 More than 10% of Americans develop a substance abuse disorder in their lifetime, demonstrating how common addiction truly is.